ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 ## Considerations when you add and remove hosts and clusters
 {: #managinghtcc-consider-addremove-hostsclusters}

-When you add and remove hosts and clusters to your instance, VMware Solutions does not manage your Entrust CloudControl inventory and credentials for you.
-IBM Cloud assumes that you will take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.
+When you add and remove hosts and clusters to your instance, VMware Solutions do not manage your Entrust CloudControl inventory and credentials for you.
+IBM Cloud assumes that you take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.

 ## Known issue about Network Time (Entrust CloudControl 5.x only)
 {: #managinghtcc-known-issue-ntp}